How to Choose Between Stairlift Brands (2026)

 5. Dealer network density

 A stairlift is only as good as the nearest technician who can service it.
 Bruno has the densest authorized dealer network in the US — over 300 dealers across all 50 states.
-Handicare/Savaria and Stannah have strong networks in the Northeast, Midwest, and West Coast but thinner coverage in rural Southern and Mountain states.
+Handicare/Savaria and Stannah have strong networks in the Northeast, Midwest, and West Coast, but thin coverage in rural Southern and Mountain states.
 Harmar's network is strongest in the Southeast and Gulf states.
-Acorn operates a direct-to-consumer model with their own installation crews, which means coverage is good in major metros but sparse in smaller markets.
+Acorn operates a direct-to-consumer model with their own installation crews — good coverage in major metros, sparse in smaller markets.

 Ask your installer which brands they are factory-authorized to sell and service.
-If they carry only one brand, get a second quote from an installer who carries a different one.
-If they carry three or more, they likely have a preferred brand — ask which one they install most and why.
+If they carry only one brand, get a second quote from a dealer who carries a different one.
+If they carry three or more, ask which one they install most and why.

 Brand comparison matrix